lkreidberg/batman/docs/tutorial.rst

 .. image:: residuals.png

-The errors are larger near the limb of the star (:math:`z = 1`) because the stellar intensity has a larger gradient near the limb.
+Truncation error is larger near :math:`d = 1` because the stellar intensity has a larger gradient near the limb.

+If you prefer not to calculate the step size automatically, it can be set explicitly with the ``fac`` parameter; this saves time during the model initialization step.

 Parallelization
 ---------------